 The kitchen is right in the center of the restaurant, and we had reservations in the prime observation spot – the Chef’s Counter – where all the action was just a few feet away.

 The food was excellent: fresh ingredients, prepared in such a way to bring out the natural flavors, served by a warm and friendly wait staff.
 But this isn’t about the food, as good as it was.
 It’s about two fundamentals of the restaurant business that can be applied to your organization: efficiency and mise en place.
-Today let’s look at efficiency; tomorrow, mise en place.
+Today let’s look at efficiency; next time, mise en place.

 Rooster’s doesn’t have a large kitchen, but it is designed to function with efficiency.
 The sauté station anchors one half of the center; this is where constant motion is an understatement.
 Sauté is where the chef is juggling eight or ten pans at a time, making flames, making things jump.

 Around the corner at the rear of the kitchen is the namesake of the restaurant: a wood fired grill and oven.
 The chef here grills all the meat dishes called out, sending them to the front to be paired with side dishes – some from the saute’ station, others from the other half of the kitchen center – the salad, soup, and fry station.
 To call these dishes “sides” is an injustice – any one of them (we had five among the three of us) could stand alone as a signature dish.

 The front area is grand central station: here the expediter calls out the orders as they come in, checks on orders in progress, and makes the final touches as they head to the guest.
 The final touch is important – it may be the finishing touch of sauce, or a garnish, or a quick wipe of an errant splatter on the plate.